 The dire wolf lives on, however, in the TV series Game of Thrones and this wolf is the sigil of the House of Stark; so it must also have migrated from North America to the continent of Westeros – who knew !

-Also among the large mammals native to North America are the caribou, the brown bear, the short-faced bear and the tapir.
-The latter two are sadly extinct today.
+Also among the large mammals native to North America are the short-faced bear, the tapir the brown bear, and the caribou (more precisely, this last is native to Beringia).
+The first two are sadly extinct today.

 In school we all learned how the Spanish conquistadors brought horses to North America, how the Aztecs and Incas had never seen mounted troops before and how swiftly their empires fell to much smaller forces as a result.
 An irony here is that the North American plains were the homeland of the species Equus and horses thrived there until some 10,000 years ago.
 Indeed, the horse and the camel are among the relatively few animals to go from North America to the more competitive Eurasia; these odd-toed and even-toed ungulates prospered there and in Africa – even Zebras are descended from the horses that made that crossing.
 The caribou also crossed to Eurasia where they are known as reindeer.